uber/Cadence-Docs/src/docs/01-get-started/03-golang-hello-world.md

 ---

 # Golang Hello World
-This section only describe how to write and run a HelloWorld with Golang.
-Go to [Cadence-Samples](https://github.com/uber-common/cadence-samples) for more examples, and [Cadence-Client](https://github.com/uber-go/cadence-client/) and [go-docs](https://pkg.go.dev/go.uber.org/cadence) for more documentation.
+This section provides step by step instructions on how to write and run a HelloWorld with Golang.

+For complete, ready to build samples covering all the key Cadence concepts go to [Cadence-Samples](https://github.com/uber-common/cadence-samples) for more examples.

+You can also review [Cadence-Client](https://github.com/uber-go/cadence-client/) and [go-docs](https://pkg.go.dev/go.uber.org/cadence) for more documentation.

 ## Include Golang cadence-client dependency